IARyan/IARyan.github.io/_posts/2018-7-29-ISITDTU_CTF_2018_Cool.md

 title: ISITDTU CTF 2018 Cool Writeup
 ---

-I started this challenge by running the binary to see what it prints on stdout and is expecting on stdin.
+I started this challenge by running the binary to see what it prints on stdout and what it is expecting on stdin.

 | Executing Cool Binary |
 |---|